ml4wifi-devs/ftmrate/experiments/README.md

 	```

 Note that the packages listed in `requirements.txt` differ from the ones in the root directory.
 This file contains
 minimal requirements for running experiments on hardware.
+During the calibration process, you may need to install
+matplotlib and pandas packages.

 **Attention!** Before starting calibration and hardware tests, make sure that the appropriate MAC addresses of the
 station and access point are in the configuration files and scripts.